speedxy/Screendesign-Presenter/README.md

 space   | Next Step (Hide this message or go to the next slide.
 If you are on the last slide, it returns to the first slide.) n       | Show/hide the navigation
 0 - 9   | Go to the corresponding slide.
 0 is slide number 10.

+##ToDo
+* Tablet compatibility and support of touch-screens (e.g. navigation with slide/swipe gestures)